-The Elizabethan Age was one of the high points in English domestic architecture.
-After the intrigues and economic doldrums of the court of Henry VIII and the short reign of Mary Tudor - known as Bloody Mary for her penchant for creating Protestant martyrs - the reign of Elizabeth I was marked by stability, prosperity and growing confidence.
+The intrigues, beheadings and economic doldrums of the court of Henry VIII were followed by the short reign of Mary Tudor.
+She was known as Bloody Mary for her penchant for creating Protestant martyrs.
+So by the time Queen Elizabeth I ascended the thrown for a reign marked by stability, prosperity and growing confidence, people reacted as if a great weight had been lifted from them.

-Landowners, grown rich on the flourishing agriculture encouraged by the Queen, built magnificent houses to show off their wealth and power.
-The best houses of the period incorporated plenty of glass (not a new technology but an expensive one), an extraordinary degree of ornamentation (something the English of the period were famous for), and more rooms for comfortable living - sitting rooms flooded with light, for example.
+Rich landowners, at last, felt free to express themselves and built magnificient houses to show off their wealth and power.
+The best houses incorporated plenty of glass (not a new technology but an expensive one), an extraordinary degree of ornamentation and more rooms for comfortable living - sitting rooms flooded with light, for example.

 Burton Agnes Hall, near Beverley and the coast in East Yorkshire, is one the few houses for which Smythson's plans still exists, kept in the library of the Royal Institute of Architects (RIBA).
 The Elizabethan house was built on an estate that dates from the 1100s and that has been in the same family (changing hands only by marriage) for more than 800 years.